PhenoApps/Field-Book/docs/traits/trait-spectral.md

 ## Connect

 Press the connect button to scan for compatible devices.
-The desired device can be selected from the dialog that is dispalyed.
+The desired device can be selected from the dialog that is displayed.

 <figure class="image" style="text-align: center">
     <p>